-If we have made recommendations to the appropriate authority, then they must consider them and respond to us.
+If we have made recommendations to the appropriate authority for example, a Paragraph 28ZA remedy, a referral to the Reflective Practice Review Process or Unsatisfactory Performance Procedures (see the glossary below for a definition of these terms), then they must consider them and respond to us.
 A recommendation is an action that the IOPC proposes that the appropriate authority should carry out as a result of the review.
 Recommendations do not have to be followed.